christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 When Alexander (Al-As-andros = the Asii Lord Man) married Roxana he was marrying a heiress to the Roxolani.
 Al-As-andros = As-andros = Asander.
 The exact same title.

 The Assi were the zero-point of history.
-Every royal title with As- , every god with As- , every place with As- , every word for being and bone in the Indo-European family, is a fossil of their administration.
+Every royal title with As-, every god with As- , every place with As- , every word for being and bone in the Indo-European family, is a fossil of their administration.
 They were the Egyptian-Persian-Indian-Greek-Roman elite.
 Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of these elites since at least the 40th century BC and their base of operation was on the Bosphorus river..
 The Flavian-Vatican-Jesuit forgery was designed to destroy this memory and replace it with a fragmented, inverted history.

 **The Asii Global Lexicon (Proving their Reach).**